N1096810/C-ASP.NET-learning/20211123-exception, try_catch, Casting and type conversions, double, float, decimal.md

 namespace ConsoleApp1
 {
-    internal class Program
+    internal class Exception
     {
         static void Main(string[] args)
         {
             ///Utilize "try{}catch(){}" to modify Exception messages.
             try
             {
                 OrderService orderService = new OrderService();
-                int result = orderService.CalculSubtotal(-10,5);
+                int result = orderService.CalculSubtotal(10,8);
+                Console.WriteLine(result);
+                Console.WriteLine(orderService.DoA());
             }
+            //"Catch" will only be executed when any errors happen."
-            catch(Exception ex)//"Exception" is a kind of class, and "ex" is a variable.
+            //"Exception" is a kind of class, and "ex" is a variable. catch (System.Exception ex)
             {
-                Console.WriteLine("Sorry, we are having some issues here, and the reason is " + ex.Message); ;
+                Console.WriteLine($"Sorry, we are having some issues here, and the reason is " + ex.Message); ;
             }
         }
     }